Mamcee/Second-Project/README.md

 # Second-Project
-This is repository holds details of my second projectnon the Odin project and the commits history of my codes.
+This repository holds details of my second Odin project and the commit history of my codes.
+My second project involved creating a landing page.
+I found it a bit easy to work on this project because of my previous experiences and progress on the course.
+It is obvious that you become conversant with your codes as you progress.
+This project aimed to show my understanding of the ALMIGHTY "Flexbox" principles and use cases.